 1.2.
-Components of a financial report should be uniquely identifiable
+Fragments of a financial report should be uniquely identifiable

-If a financial report is made up of components then financial report components should be uniquely identifiable in order to differentiate components.
+If a financial report is made up of fragments then financial report fragments should be uniquely identifiable in order to differentiate fragments.

-Components of a financial report should be uniquely identifiable.
-No two financial report components are exactly the same (i.e. there are no duplicate components).
-Reporting duplicate components is akin to reporting duplicate facts.
+Fragments of a financial report should be uniquely identifiable.
+No two financial report fragments are exactly the same (i.e. there are no duplicate fragments).
+Reporting duplicate fragments is akin to reporting duplicate facts.